Château de la Roque

 The Château de la Roque, or the Château de la Roque des Péagers, is a château located in Meyrals in the Périgord in the Dordogne, Nouvelle-Aquitaine, France.
-It was constructed in the 12th century, and modified in the 13th and 16th century.
+It was constructed in the 12th century, and modified in the 13th and 16th centuries.

 History

 The archbishop of Paris, Christophe de Beaumont du Repaire (1703-1781), was born in this château and was later sent in exile to it by Louis XV for having tried to convince him to give up his mistress Madame de Pompadour.